Skip to Content

 • 3.00 Credits

-Prerequisite(s): CHEM 1220, BIOL 1620, and University Advanced Standing; BOT 1800 recommended.
-Gives students an in-depth understanding of greenhouse operations, infrastructure and management.
+Prerequisite(s): BIOL 1610 or BOT 1800, and University Advanced Standing; BOT 1800 recommended.
+Gives students an in-depth understanding of greenhouse operations, infrastructure, and management.
 Covers greenhouse structures components and controls.
-Studies plant growth and development within controlled environments.
+Focuses on plant growth and development within controlled environments.
 Informs students about plant nutrition, plant substrates, watering, and lighting strategies used in greenhouse management..
 Course Lab fee of $97 applies.

 • 4.00 Credits